karkman/MMB-114_Genomics/05-Genome-annotation.md

 module load biokit
 ```

-And now we run DIAMOND:
+And now we run DIAMOND (this will take some time, be patient):

 ```bash
 diamond blastx --query PROKKA_ANTTON/ANTTON.ffn \